Why Animals Like Sitting On Capybara? [Answered]

 Capybaras are so social they allow other animals to sit on their backs.
 They even enjoy it!
 This is helped by the barrel-like back of the rodent, which provides enough room for animals to sit.

-All over the Internet, you will find pictures of capybaras hanging out with other animals using them as bed rests.
-That’s why they are called “nature’s ottomans” or “living cushions.”
+All over the Internet, you will find pictures of capybaras hanging out with other animals, using them as bed rests.
+This is the reason they are called “nature’s ottomans” or “living cushions.”

 Which Animals Like Sitting on Capybara